Ask Cricket Valley

-A 300-foot buffer of existing mature trees along Route 22 and the location of the project in a valley will continue to reduce the visual impact of the site.
+A 300-foot buffer of existing mature trees along Route 22 and the location of the plant in a valley reduces the visual impact of the site.
 In addition, CVEC co-located the three facility stacks to preserve the rural character of Dover.

-There are no odors associated with the routine operations of natural gas fueled power plants.
+There are no odors associated with the routine operations of natural gas-fueled power plants.

 Wetlands & Environment

 There is no work done within the Great Swamp Critical Environmental Area, and no hydraulic fracturing, or “fracking,” at this project.

 Seventy-nine (79) of the project’s 193 acres have been conserved, and the compact design reused the existing industrial footprint to limit the project area.
 A wetland area that was damaged by previous uses has also been restored by CVEC and conforms to the federal “no net loss” wetland policy.

 No significant wildlife habitat areas have been lost, and no rare, threatened or endangered species have been displaced.